iiab/iiab/scripts/iiab-diagnostics.README.md

    To bundle in more files, run:

    ```
-   sudo iiab-diagnostics FILENAME1 FILENAME2
+   sudo iiab-diagnostics PATH/FILE1 PATH/FILE2 ...
    ```

-   ( This will bundle up all the diagnostics, into a new file placed in: /etc/iiab/diag/ )
+   ( All diagnostics will be bundled up into a single human-readable file, placed in: /etc/iiab/diag/ )

-2. Upload the file using the pastebinit command:
+2. Make sure you're online, and upload the new file using the ``pastebinit`` command:

    ```
-   pastebinit < /etc/iiab/diagnostics/<name of file you just created>
+   pastebinit < /etc/iiab/diag/NEW-FILE-NAME
    ```

-   This will generalte a link (URL).
+   This will generate an actual web link (URL).

-3. Post the link (URL) to a "New issue" at https://github.com/iiab/iiab/issues
+3. Post this link (URL) to a "New issue" at https://github.com/iiab/iiab/issues

    Include a description of the symptoms, and how to reproduce the problem.